mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 ```

-## Create the Controller that is receiving messages
+## Create the Controller to receive messages

 Yea, not really REST but this is good enough for testing.